devfake/flox/README.md

 ### Queue

-To import or update any of your entries you need to have at least one worker running.
+To import or refresh any of your entries you need to have at least one worker running.

 ```bash
 # spawn a single worker